 2. Pat the fish dry as much as possible – it’ll be easier to cook the fish and prevent splattering in the hot oil.

-5. Kiss the top – You are looking for a nicely browned and crisped skin.
+5. Kiss the top – You are looking for nicely browned and crisped skin.
 The fish should become mostly opaque with the exception of the top portion.
-Carefully flip the fish over and only cook for an additional 30 seconds to 1 minute max.
+Carefully flip the fish over and only cook for an additional 30 seconds to 1-minute max.

 Crispy Salmon Filet with Zoodles in Lemon Balsamic Dressing